readium/r2-streamer-js/README.md

 (all quoted HTTP routes below use the GET verb)

+### /opds2/ and /opds2/publications.json

+This route serves the list of available publications as an "OPDS 2" JSON file using the `application/opds+json` content type (canonical syntax, keys are recursively alphabetically sorted).
+More information about the OPDS format here: https://github.com/opds-community/opds-revision

+#### /opds2/publications.json/show

+This route serves a pretty-printed representation of the "OPDS 2" JSON, with clickable links for easy navigation (e.g. the cover image of each listed publication).

+`/show` is equivalent to `/show/all`.
+Here is a list of available JSON "filters": Metadata: `/show/metadata`, Links: `/show/links`, Publications: `/show/publications`.

 ### /pub/{PUB_ID}

 `{PUB_ID}` is the base64 encoding of a local publication file (server filesystem, therefore limited to app-approved files), or of any arbitrary HTTP URL (see the "Support for remote publications" section below).